yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/mutual-tls.md

 ## <a name="communication-admin-api"></a> Admin APIs and Internal Communication between Tyk Products

-> NOTE: This feature will is planned for Gateway 2.5, Dashboard 1.5 and later.
+> NOTE: This feature is planned for Gateway v2.5, Dashboard v1.5 and later.
 API and variable names may change.

 All internal Tyk APIs can be protected with Mutual TLS.
 So you can additionally protect both Admin APIs from external access, and at the same time protect internal link connecting the Tyk Gateway, Dashboard, and MDCB.